-The total compensation program for our named executive officers is designed to attract, retain and reward individuals by motivating them to contribute to the growth and profitability of the Company.
-We seek to achieve these objectives by providing compensation that is competitive with the practices of other peer group technology companies and linking rewards to Company and individual performance by providing incentives intended to motivate our named executive officers to increase long-term stockholder value in alignment with stockholders' interests.
+We seek to achieve these objectives by providing compensation that is competitive with the practices of other peer group technology companies and linking rewards to both Company and individual performance.
+Our incentives are designed to motivate our named executive officers to increase long-term stockholder value in alignment with stockholders' interests.